xzos/pyzos/README.rst

 Philosophy / Design Goals
 '''''''''''''''''''''''''
-The ZOS API Interface is already excellent tool.
+The ZOS-API Interface is already excellent tool.
 However, using the ZOS API in with Python is not as easy.
 The philosophy of PyZOS is to ease the use ZOS API with Python and at the same time without limiting or obscuring the ZOS API in any way.
 In addition, PyZOS aims to provide a framework that is easily extendable.

+The enhancements to ZOS-API using PyZOS library are documented in this (work in progress) `Jupyter notebook <http://nbviewer.jupyter.org/github/pyzos/pyzos/blob/master/Examples/jupyter_notebooks/00_Enhancing_the_ZOS_API_Interface.ipynb>`__.